 If your AST is equipped with an overfill protection device or an audible overfill alarm that can be heard by the delivery operator, you meet the release prevention requirements and are not required to submit ullage logs to OPS.

-If your AST is not equipped with one of these devices, the tank ullage and the amount of product delivered must be documented, and the records should be maintained for a minimum of 12 months.
+If your AST is not equipped with one of these devices, the tank ullage and the amount of product delivered must be documented on the AST Ullage Log, and the records should be maintained for a minimum of 12 months.

 Ongoing Maintenance